Tax Code · 2026/27

 - Why is my tax code 1257L and not another number?

 - 1257 × 10 = £12,570, which is the 2026/27 standard Personal Allowance.
 The 'L' suffix confirms you're entitled to the normal, untouched PA.
-If your allowance differs (Marriage Allowance, company benefits, tax owed), HMRC adjusts the number and/or the letter.
+If your allowance differs (Marriage Allowance, company benefits, tax owed), HMRC adjusts the number and/or the letter - you might see 1100L if you have a small benefit-in-kind, or 1383M if you have received Marriage Allowance.

 - Will 1257L change for 2027/28?

 - The Personal Allowance is currently frozen at £12,570 through to at least April 2028 under policy announced in successive Budgets.
-Unless a future fiscal event unfreezes it, 1257L stays the standard code through 2027/28.
+Unless a future fiscal event unfreezes it, 1257L stays the standard code through 2027/28 and into 2028/29.
+Frozen thresholds in a period of wage growth pull more people into higher tax bands - this is sometimes called "fiscal drag".

 - My code is 1257L but my salary looks wrong on payslip - what's happening?

 - Check whether the code has a W1, M1 or X suffix (non-cumulative/emergency).
 Without that, your pay should reconcile year-to-date through PAYE.
-If totals still look off, log into your Personal Tax Account at gov.uk/personal-tax-account — HMRC shows the exact PA and any deductions they've applied.
+If totals still look off, log into your Personal Tax Account at gov.uk/personal-tax-account - HMRC shows the exact PA and any deductions they have applied.
+Common culprits: a duplicate employment record, leftover BIK from a benefit you no longer receive, or a P11D that arrived late.

 - Does 1257L apply in Scotland?